J. P. Hubrick

 John Peter (J.P.)
 Hubrick (1858 - January 22, 1930) was an Alaskan adventurer, hunter, newsman and photographer best known for his panoramic photographs of the Wrangell mountain range through the early 1900s.
 A resident of McCarthy, Alaska, Hubrick started the town's first newspaper, the Copper Bee in February 1916.
 The paper lasted for only four issues, however, and as such Hubrick's real legacy is derived from his photographic work.

-Hubrick's photographic talent is evident in his breathtaking panoramas of the Alaskan countryside.
-The panoramas can be over six feet long and some are hand-tinted in supreme detail.
-Some carry scenes from the past.
-In the Hubrick panorama "Goat Trail," you can see many goats walking the trail.
-In the panorama "Taken From Nicolai Hill," you get a little snapshot of the Hubrick party at a photography shoot.
-You can see two riding horses, pack animals, and his guide.
+Hubrick is known for his wide panoramas of the Alaskan countryside, some over six feet long.
+In his panorama "Goat Trail," you can see many goats walking the trail.
+In the panorama "Taken From Nicolai Hill," you can see the Hubrick party at a photography shoot; two horses, pack animals, and his guide.